kpe/jupyterlab-emacskeys/README.md

 [![npm downloads](https://img.shields.io/npm/dw/jupyterlab-emacskeys.svg)](https://www.npmjs.com/package/jupyterlab-emacskeys)

 Currently JupyterLab seems to support emacs keybindings only in its text editor, but not in the notebook cells.
-This might be simply a bug, as changing the default config in codemirror would help, but until it is fixed, I'm using this method of changing the default keymap in codemirror to `emacs`.
+This ~~might be simply a~~ bug (actually it seems to be intentional - see [#3885](https://github.com/jupyterlab/jupyterlab/issues/3885#issuecomment-412294469)), as changing the default config in codemirror would help, but until it is fixed, I'm using this method of changing the default keymap in codemirror to `emacs`.

 ## Origin